jeka-dev/jeka/README.md

 ##  What is JeKa ?

-**JeKa** is a Java build tool for building or executing Java applications and scripts directly from source code.
+**JeKa** is a Java build tool for building or executing Java applications and scripts, directly from source code.

 Its key features include: